Fifth Third Bancorp Has $7.22 Million Stock Position in SAP SE (NYSE:SAP)

 A number of other large investors have also recently added to or reduced their stakes in SAP.
 JJJ Advisors Inc. raised its stake in shares of SAP by 340.5% during the 3rd quarter.
 JJJ Advisors Inc. now owns 185 shares of the software maker’s stock worth $29,000 after purchasing an additional 143 shares in the last quarter.
 Ninety One UK Ltd bought a new stake in shares of SAP during the 2nd quarter worth approximately $28,000.
 Horan Capital Advisors LLC. bought a new stake in shares of SAP during the 3rd quarter worth approximately $36,000.
 Keebeck Wealth Management LLC bought a new stake in shares of SAP during the 2nd quarter worth approximately $34,000.
 Finally, Valeo Financial Advisors LLC raised its stake in shares of SAP by 132.5% during the 2nd quarter.
 Valeo Financial Advisors LLC now owns 272 shares of the software maker’s stock worth $38,000 after purchasing an additional 155 shares in the last quarter.
 4.67% of the stock is owned by hedge funds and other institutional investors.

 SAP has been the topic of a number of analyst reports.
-Smith Barney Citigroup cut SAP from a “buy” rating to a “neutral” rating in a research note on Friday, November 6th.
+UBS Group cut SAP from a “buy” rating to a “neutral” rating in a research note on Monday, November 2nd.
+Societe Generale restated a “buy” rating on shares of SAP in a research note on Tuesday, October 27th.
+Royal Bank of Canada dropped their price target on SAP from $162.00 to $110.00 and set a “sector perform” rating on the stock in a research note on Tuesday, October 27th.
 Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a “neutral” rating on shares of SAP in a research note on Friday, November 6th.
-Cowen dropped their price target on SAP from $165.00 to $120.00 and set a “market perform” rating on the stock in a research note on Tuesday, October 27th.
-The Goldman Sachs Group cut SAP from a “conviction-buy” rating to a “buy” rating in a research note on Tuesday, October 27th.
-Finally, UBS Group cut SAP from a “buy” rating to a “neutral” rating in a research note on Monday, November 2nd.
+Finally, Smith Barney Citigroup cut SAP from a “buy” rating to a “neutral” rating in a research note on Friday, November 6th.
 One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating and twelve have assigned a buy rating to the company.
 SAP has a consensus rating of “Hold” and a consensus target price of $138.77.

 SAP Profile